VbhvCloud/aws-infra/README.md

 - An Autoscaling template, group and scale up and scale down policies with alarm.
 - An A record with load balancer DNS
 - An Application load balancer with traget group and listener
-- Load balancer security group with internet access
+- Load balancer security group with internet access and running on HTTPS
 - Application security group which is accessible through load balancer
 - Database security group which is accessible through Instance.
+- Keys to encrypt ebs and database

 ## Prerequisites